top of page

 Less formal and choral is another hymnal of METHODIST HYMNS.

 The Cokesbury Worship Hymnal, 1938.
-Its 296 songs are more personally, experientially driven, centering often on coming to know Jesus and being saved from this world.
+Its 296 songs are more personally and experientially driven, often centering on coming to know Jesus and being saved from this world.

 As you might expect, it includes 9 Charles Wesley hymns but 11 more familiar songs by Fanny Crosby.